AdobeDocs/commerce-admin.en/help/content-design/aem-assets.md

 ---
-title: Experience Assets Integration for Commerce overview
+title: Experience Manager Assets Integration for Commerce
 description: Learn how to integrate Experience Manager Assets with your [!DNL Commerce] instance to access to countless media assets for use in your store.
 feature: CMS, Media, Configuration, Integration
 ---
-# Experience Manager Assets Integration for Commerce overview
+# Experience Manager Assets Integration for Commerce

 {{$include /help/_includes/aem-assets-integration-beta-note.md}}

-Adobe Experience Manager (AEM) Assets integration with Adobe Commerce brings together the robust capabilities of AEM as a Digital Asset Management (DAM) system and Adobe Commerce to enhance eCommerce experiences.
-This integration leverages AEM's powerful asset management features to provide a seamless, scalable, and efficient way to manage and deliver assets across ecommerce platforms.
+The integration between Commerce and Adobe Experience Manager (AEM) Assets combines the robust capabilities of AEM as a Digital Asset Management (DAM) system with Adobe Commerce to enhance eCommerce experiences.
+This integration leverages AEM's powerful asset management features to provide a seamless, scalable, and efficient way to manage and deliver assets across commerce storefronts.

 **Key features**